An open letter: 32 Reasons Why I Love Spain

 Madrid – one of Europe’s top capital cities

 8. The city.
 It’s not the greatest city to visit, but it’s certainly a great place to live.
-Once I’ve shown visitors around the Royal Palace, Plaza Mayor, and Gran Via, it’s not really clear what to do next–it’s not really a city for tourists.
+Once I’ve shown visitors around the big sights – the Royal Palace, Plaza Mayor, and Gran Via, it’s not really clear what to do next.
+Because Madrid’s not really a city for tourists.
 It’s not as spectacular and monumental as some other places in Europe.
 But once you’ve settled in, the lifestyle is good.

 9. There’s always something happening.
 I work on the computer a lot, and so I sometimes lose touch with humanity.
 But then as soon as I walk out the door, I find that the streets are teeming with people going about their (offline) days.
 Want a real trip?
 Head down to Gran Via at 2 AM someday to check out the traffic jam.
 Yeah, that’s right.
 The 2AM traffic jam!